Extending Risk Management Education to Upper Management

 All aviation service providers conduct reactive risk management strategies whether they know it or not.
 This is true regardless of whether they are implementing an SMS.
 No business can remain afloat without managing risk and reducing loss.

 Your organization may take two to three years before maturing enough to concentrate on proactively managing risk.
 This two-three year estimate is the time necessary to improve your safety reporting culture which drives the accumulation of safety report data.
 This safety report data is critical to identify trends based on historical safety performance.
-Without an easy, sustainable process to store and retrieve safety data, there can be predictive data analysis to detect trends.
+Without an easy, sustainable process to store and retrieve safety data, there can be no predictive data analysis to detect trends.

 Related Aviation SMS Trend Analysis Articles...